k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A: An external DB table to ensure the data is fresher than the data in the LU.

-B: An LU table, or any Fabric internal object like a reference or translation that improves performance since it is saved in  the Fabric memmory and is much smaller than the DB source.
+B: An LU table or any internal Fabric object like a reference or translation that improves performance since it is saved in the Fabric memmory and is much smaller than the DB source.

 C: It does not matter, each solution has its pros and cons.